Mayo Clinic's approach

 - Progressive muscle relaxation.
 Tensing and relaxing the muscle groups throughout your body can help to calm anxious feelings.

 - Resilience training.
-Learning to be more intentional about your perceptions can decrease negative thoughts and help you develop resilience — the ability to recover quickly after stress.
+Learning to be more intentional about your perceptions can decrease negative thoughts and help you develop resilience — your ability to recover quickly after stress.

 - Yoga.
-Various types of mind-body practices that combine a series of precise postures with controlled breathing can help relax your mind as well as increase strength and flexibility.
+Various types of mind-body practices that combine a series of precise poses (postures) with controlled breathing can help relax your mind and increase strength and flexibility.

 Expertise and rankings